-- f.
-Have sufficient data available onsite to demonstrate that (1) all components of a comprehensive evaluation plan are actually being implemented and (2) the program is complying with accreditation standards (see Record Retention). - 2.
-Council actions - a.
-For onsite reviewers. - Give the Chief Executive Officer of the Council or designee the responsibility of assigning onsite reviewers, utilizing guidelines approved by the Council.
-Consultation with the Council President or chair of the appropriate Council committee may occur before assignments. - 2) Make reviewer assignments on the basis of educational qualifications, professional experience, knowledge of the accrediting process, sensitivity to the individual program design and type of institution, and the ability to perform an impartial, objective evaluation. - 3) Ensure that both an educator administrator and an educator practitioner are assigned to an onsite review team. - 4) If at all possible, ensure that an individual with academic and administrative experience is included on teams that evaluate institutions. - 5) Ensure that the review team is composed of two or more members, depending on the number of affiliating institutions to be reviewed and the distance between the conducting institution and its various affiliates. - 6) Exclude onsite reviewers from onsite reviews of programs with which they may have a conflict of interest (see Conflicts of Interest). - 7) For cause, allow the institution or program to request a substitution be made for members of the team scheduled to review its program.
-The Chief Executive Officer of the Council or designee will select the substitute reviewer or reviewers, who must be approved by the President of the Council. - 8) If the Council wants an observer to accompany a review team, obtain written concurrence from the CRNA program director of the conducting institution.6
+- Document compliance with the Standards for Accreditation of Nurse Anesthesia e.
+Educational Programs and/or Standards for Accreditation of Nurse Anesthesia Programs - Practice Doctorate for both traditional and distance education offerings. - f.
+Have sufficient data available onsite to demonstrate that (1) all components of a comprehensive evaluation plan are actually being implemented and (2) the program is complying with accreditation standards (see "Record Retention"). - 2.
+Council actions - For onsite reviewers. a. - 1) Give the Chief Executive Officer of the Council or designee the responsibility of assigning onsite reviewers, utilizing guidelines approved by the Council.
+Consultation with the Council President or chair of the appropriate Council committee may occur before assignments. - 2) Make reviewer assignments on the basis of educational qualifications, professional experience, knowledge of the accrediting process, sensitivity to the individual program design and type of institution, and the ability to perform an impartial, objective evaluation. - 3) Ensure that both an educator administrator and an educator practitioner are assigned to an onsite review team. - 4) If at all possible, ensure that an individual with academic and administrative experience is included on teams that evaluate institutions. - 5) Ensure that the review team is composed of two or more members, depending on the number of affiliating institutions to be reviewed and the distance between the conducting institution and its various affiliates. - 6) Exclude onsite reviewers from onsite reviews of programs with which they may have a conflict of interest (see "Conflicts of Interest"). - 7) For cause, allow the institution or program to request a substitution be made for members of the team scheduled to review its program.
+The Chief Executive Officer of the Council or designee will select the substitute reviewer or reviewers, who must be approved by the President of the Council. - 8) If the Council wants an observer to accompany a review team, obtain written concurrence from the CRNA program director of the conducting institution.